cliffordstevenson/sneakerHead/README.md

 For local hosting:

-1. `git clone` this repository
+1. `git clone` this repository (for instructions see GitHub docs)
 2. type `cd api` into your terminal to change directory
-3. npm run start to start the back-end server which populates the inventory
+3. type `npm run start` to start the back-end server which populates the inventory
-4. `cd client` in a seperate terminal
+4. type `cd client` in a seperate terminal
-5. npm run start
+5. type `npm run start` in the new terminal
 6. navigate to `http://localhost:3000` in your preferred browser to run the app

 <a name="contribution"></a>